 Why motivation won’t help you (sustainably) overcome food cravings

-The danger with using motivation to try and stay strong and not cave is that motivation comes from an external source, it’s a push, and it’s temporary.
+The danger with using motivation to try to stay strong and not cave, is that motivation comes from an external source, it’s a push, and it’s temporary.

 It can be helpful to use in bursts, like a food craving creeping in once in a while, but if they’re showing up in your life regularly you’ll need something stronger.
 When I try to motivate myself, 9 times out of 10 I’m pushing myself to do something I don’t really care about or truly want to do.
 But if you keep digging past motivation though, you’ll hit inspiration.

 Inspiration comes from an internal source, it’s a pull, and it’s way more permanent, effortless, and I’ve found effective too.
 Like I get asked a lot how I stay motivated to not eat not-so-nutritious foods regularly but I always tell them it’s not motivation.
-I’m not actively pushing myself to stay away from cookies and pizza most of the time, I’d get burnt out.
+I’m not actively pushing myself to stay away from cookies and pizza most of the time, because I know it doesn’t work and I’d get burnt out.